 Listen, there’s just no way around this: that list is depressing.
 Apple has all of the resources.
 More resources than any company on the planet.
 More resources than many governments.
 And that’s the best Apple can do?

-Apple essentially released 13 products in 2016.
+13 14 products in 2016.
 One iPad (iPad Air (9.7-inch); two Macs (MacBook and the MacBook Pros announced in October); the usual iPhones; the usual OS releases.
-And one more product—AirPods—that have been delayed indeterminately.
+And one more product—AirPods—will be shipped in the waning days of the year, on December 21st.
 That’s it*.

 Plus, Apple exited the display business in 2016 and appears poised to exist the router market.

 Is the problem the comparison to 2015?
 No. 2015 saw the Apple Watch ship and the company introduced iPhone SE and iPad Pro (12.9-inch).
 On the other hand, Mac Mini, iPad Air, and Mac Pro (lol) weren’t revved.
 23 new or iterated products is a solid year for Apple, but it’s not like it’s a banner, OMG, blow your mind year.

 Unlike many Apple doubters and haters these days, I love Tim Cook.
 He’s most likely the only person who could have taken over from Steve Jobs, who, I like to point out, selected Mr. Cook as his successor.

 I also believe Apple has big picture stuff in the works.
 Apple Car and something in the field of augmented reality are just two major new areas where we know Apple is investing heavily.
 There are absolutely other projects at some stage of development within Apple that we don’t yet know about.

 But Apple has got to figure out how to focus on new products while still iterating its existing lines.
 Why?
 Because